suhuf/vidmusic-remover/README.md

 # vidmusic-remover
-Removes music from videos using Demucs (Gui Wip and other platform usage)
+Removes music from videos using Demucs (Gui and other platform usage wip)